 As a parent, sometimes it can be hard to find the perfect movie for your kids.
 There are so many options out there, but not all of them are appropriate or enjoyable.
-So, we’ve put together this list of Disney animated movies that you and your family will love to watch in Australia!
+So, we’ve put together this list of Disney animated movies that you and your family will love!
 We assure you that each one is age-appropriate for your kids.
 Others may even be fun for the adults making them perfect for watching as a family!

 FUN & FANCY FREE (1947)